zhixiangteoh/tP/docs/DeveloperGuide.md

 Take note that infinite loops can still occur if *`prettyPrintFormatter()`* is called with offset >= `lineLength`

 ### Tags for grouping and searching decks
-The purpose of this feature is to provide a mean to group the decks based on their subjects and search for relevant decks related to one or more relevant subjects in a robust way.
-Each created deck will tagged to their respective field.
+The purpose of this feature is to provide a means to group the decks based on their subjects and search for relevant decks related to one or more relevant subjects in a robust way.
+Each created deck will be tagged to their respective field.

 ![DG-Implementation-Features-TagArchitecture](./images-dg/Tag-feature.png?raw=true)

-The user can also modify the tags of the decks by using tag or untag command, and uses search by tag to find a group of decks he/she is interested in.
+The user can also modify the tags of the decks by using `tag` or `untag` command, and use `search` by tag to find a group of decks he/she is interested in.

 ![DG-Implementation-Features-TagSequence](./images-dg/Tag.png?raw=true)